As They Meant It

 The Structure of This Series

-Right to Revolt — The moral justification for replacing a government;
+• Right to Revolt: The moral justification for replacing a government.

 This is not a page about legacy.
+It is a page about origin.
+Not about fulfillment, but about formulation.

 The Declaration of Independence was not written to explain the world as it should be, but to explain a political act in the language of its time.